 - Look for any other out-of-place things that may compromise your safety

-- Help you find any additional areas where you may want to think about adding a carbon monoxide detector
+- Help you find any additional areas where you may want to consider adding a carbon monoxide detector

 - Tune-up your system so that you know your equipment is operating at its best efficiency, helping offer peace-of-mind that you’re in an ideal spot to potentially save money this winter